 The gender pay gap.
 Workplace harassment and bullying.
 Mental health.
-The spotlight focused on these issues, by both the traditional and social media, has never burned so bright.
+The spotlight focused on these issues by both the traditional and social media has never burned so bright.
 That they are now openly discussed is a good thing.
-Yes they have opened up a Pandora’s Box of debate, and they are not going to fade away.
-Gender pay gap reporting is now with us for good.
+Yes they have opened a Pandora’s Box of debate, and they are not going to fade away.
+Gender pay gap reporting is with us for good.
 Employees are going to be looking to next year’s figures and expecting to see them change for the better.

-So there has never been a better time for HR to scrutinise existing policies on these areas and make sure they are as good as they can be; make any amends that are needed, and ensure that company policies on each are effectively communicated.
+So there has never been a better time for HR to scrutinise existing policies on these areas and make sure they are as good as they can be, make any amends that are needed, and ensure that company policies on each are effectively communicated.
 It’s a time to be proactive and transparent.
-This not only reassures existing employees, but acts as a signal to everyone – including future talent – that your business cares: that these are issues that matter and that you are prepared to act on them.
+This not only reassures existing employees, but acts as a signal to everyone – including future talent – that these are issues that matter and that you are prepared to act on them.

-If you don’t employees will vote with their feet – and through social media.
-Not only that, but poor pay gap figures, reports of bullying, or the poor handling of mental health issues can land your business up before a tribunal with all the costs that entails.
+If you don’t employees will vote with their feet.
+Not only that, but poor pay gap figures, reports of bullying, or the poor handling of mental health issues can not only cause reputational damage but also land your business up before a tribunal with all the costs that entails.

 So what steps should you be taking, and what questions should you be asking yourself, to make certain your policies on these critical areas are as up to the minute as they can be?